gao666999/SSBONDPredict/PreDisulfideBond/README.md

 ### One
 Use python predict.py --help to see all the features.
 Usage is pretty straight forward(if you download this project from github,make sure change the project name from SSBONDPredict-master to SSBONDPredict), you can use predict.py  to predict the residue pairs directly at command line, but pay attention that predict.py must be in the diectory of PreDisulfideBond，like this:
 ```
-# predict the residue pairs which can form disulfide bonds after mutattains of 1crn.pdb
+# predict the residue pairs which can form disulfide bonds after mutation of 1crn.pdb
 python predict.py 'objectfile' 'the diectory of SSBONDPredict in your computer'
 ```
 * For example,predict the residue pairs for 1crn.pdb and SSBONDPredict is on the Desktop: